Always know what you want – and don’t want.

 Write a checklist of what you expect from your first home and bring it with you every time you view a property.

-Some of the things you should ask yourself when doing your list are:
+Some things you should ask yourself when doing your list are:

 - Do you want to live close to your work, family, friends?